 In a three-part series, we find out a little more about our newest trustees, continuing with HR specialist, Sue Cleminson…

 “I’m currently director of a HR consultancy called Cleminson & Cleminson Consulting.
 I’ve worked in HR ever since I left university.
-I’ve worked for a number of large PLCs, but seven years ago we started our own business.
+I’ve worked for a number of large PLCs, but over ten years ago we started our own business.
 We now have clients all over the United Kingdom and a lot of our clients are international.
 I love it.

 “The people that asked me to become a trustee were very big supporters, as they would be as trustees.
 However, when I did some research and saw the enthusiasm the charity gave, not only for the people applying for the loans, but also through the success stories and the STWLC Ambassadors, it was just amazing.
 Also, because the charity is local, I think that makes a complete difference.